-This compliance level is a little bit more important and makes website quite accessible to the individuals with the wider variety of disabilities.
+This compliance level is a little bit more important and makes the website quite accessible to individuals with a wider variety of disabilities.
 This may include all the common barrier s to use.

 It will not affect the feel or look of the website as much as the compliance level AAA does.
 But it includes guidance of error identification and on color contrast.